Vishakha and Others v. State of Rajasthan

-Vishaka and Ors. v State of Rajasthan was a 1997 Indian Supreme Court case where various women's groups led by Naina Kapur and her organisation, Sakshi filed Public Interest Litigation (PIL) against the state of Rajasthan and the central Government of India to enforce the fundamental rights of working women under Articles 14, 19 and 21 of the Constitution of India.
+Vishaka and Ors. v.
+State of Rajasthan was a 1997 Indian Supreme Court case where various women's groups led by Naina Kapur and her organisation, Sakshi, filed a Public Interest Litigation (PIL) petition against the state of Rajasthan and the central Government of India to enforce the fundamental rights of working women under Articles 14, 19 and 21 of the Constitution of India.
 The petition was filed after Bhanwari Devi, a social worker in Rajasthan, was brutally gang raped for stopping a child marriage.

 The court decided that the consideration of "International Conventions and norms are significant for the purpose of interpretation of the guarantee of gender equality, right to work with human dignity in Articles 14, 15, 19(1)(g) and 21 of the Constitution and the safeguards against sexual harassment implicit therein."
-The petition, resulted in what are popularly known as the Vishaka Guidelines.
-The judgment of August 1997 given by a bench of J. S. Verma (then C.J.I)., Sujata Manohar and B. N. Kirpal, provided the basic definitions of sexual harassment at the workplace and provided guidelines to deal with it.
+The petition resulted in what are popularly known as the Vishaka Guidelines.
+The judgment of August 1997 given by a bench of J. S. Verma (then Chief Justice of India), Sujata Manohar, and B. N. Kirpal, provided the basic definitions of sexual harassment at the workplace and provided guidelines to deal with it.
 It is seen as a significant legal victory for women's groups in India.

 Background

 In India, before 1997, there were no formal guidelines for how an incident involving sexual harassment at workplace should be dealt by an employer.
-Women experiencing sexual harassment at workplace had to lodge a complaint under Section 354 of the Indian Penal Code that deals with the 'criminal assault of women to outrage women's modesty' and Section 509 that punishes an individual or individuals for using a 'word, gesture or act intended to insult the modesty of a woman'.
+Women experiencing sexual harassment at workplace had to lodge a complaint under Section 354 of the Indian Penal Code that dealt with the 'criminal assault of women to outrage women's modesty' and Section 509 that punishes an individual or individuals for using a 'word, gesture or act intended to insult the modesty of a woman'.
 These sections left the interpretation of 'outraging women's modesty' to the discretion of the police officer.